Frank-Geisler/powerrti/documentation/Remove-RtiEventstream.md

 ## PARAMETERS

 ### -EventstreamId
-The Id of the Eventhouse to delete.
+The Id of the Eventstream to delete.
 The value for Eventstream is a GUID.
 An example of a GUID is '12345678-1234-1234-1234-123456789012'.